 Sensory perceptions: This is all that you see, hear, smell, taste and touch.
 On a daily basis, you are bombarded with an overload of senses.
 Just going for a drive you see buildings, signs, trees, cars, lights; you hear honking and smell exhaust fumes as you sip your coffee and listen to the radio.
 On a trip to the supermarket, you smell different foods, you see aisles and aisles of foods, you may hear an angry customer at the checkout, you touch the fruits and vegetables as you selectively choose them.
 At a wine bar, you hear music, you taste wine, you smell finger food, you tap your finger on the table.
 Your sensory perceptions are literally inundated every day just doing the simple and mundane things of life as your busy mind processes all of it.
 Remarkably, most of these experiences just pass through your mind as you carry on and enjoy your day.
 But occasionally something triggers a memory: you see a guy at the bakery that reminds you of your last boyfriend and your mind goes ballistic, reliving the awful breakup you had with him; you see a red car on the freeway that looks exactly like your ex-wife’s red car and a flood of memories come back; you see a dog at the park that reminds you of your beloved Fido and you start to cry.
 These emotional triggers flare up at the most random times and gets stuck in your mind, the sensory perceptions don’t pass through.
 You dwell on it, contemplate it, replay it all in your mind dozens of time until ultimately it passes through or you sufficiently suppress it back into your unconscious.
 You exert a tremendous amount of mental energy trying to process and digest this.
 But it’s important to note that most of your daily life that you perceive through your senses literally passes through your mind effortlessly with no drama.

 Emotions.
 We typically feel this in our gut.
 An emotion such as anger, which is typically rooted in fear.
 Or anxiety, which is future oriented.
 You may be anxious about a meeting tomorrow or confronting a family member next week or even a trip scheduled next month.
 Or you may still harbor anger at your sister from what she said last month and keep replaying that in your mind.
 This often arises from the conditioning of your mind as we have patterns.
+But notice emotions are trapped in time, past and future.
 There’s typically a Top 10 list, where you keep replaying the hits of grievances over and over again.
 Friends and family have an emotional charge that really fuel this energy.
 This churns in your mind but you feel the emotions in your gut.
 It grows and festers as our mind keeps coming back to it.
-Of course, there are happy thoughts and beautiful emotions such as joy and gratitude but these don’t typically create challenges for us.
+Of course, there are happy thoughts and beautiful emotions such as joy and gratitude, but these don’t typically create challenges for us.

 We often have all three of the above colliding simultaneously as they are so integrated and intertwined.
 For example: If we see or hear our neighbor fighting, our thought process may be to intervene or perhaps think about moving.
 Both these thoughts can stir emotions.
 Should you be confrontational and pound on their door?
 Your mind drifts to some fantasy of you telling off your neighbor, all the while creating tension, fear and anger in your body.
 Then perhaps your mind shifts to moving out instead as the thought of conflict makes you nauseous.
 Your mind now drifts to all the work it takes to pack up your stuff, hire a truck, call your friends for help, etc. Anxiety creeps in at all the effort and energy this entails coupled with the fear of the unknown (where will I move to?).
 You can see how a simple event can create a dangerous cocktail as we navigate through all we observe and perceive and try to process it correctly.